By Economic Strategist, Hottinger Investment Management

-China is also likely to be accountable for the significant drop in the Baltic Dry Exchange Index, which measures the stock of goods shipped along global trading routes, many of which flow through the South China Sea.
+China is also likely to be accountable for the significant drop in the Baltic Dry Exchange Index, which measures the cost of shipping goods along global trading routes, many of which flow through the South China Sea.
 The index (Figure 3) had fallen by a third between August and December last year.
 Ominously, since January, the index has dropped by a further 50%.
-While the index is volatile and has a strong seasonal component, the size of the move in its value in recent months suggests the upward trend in global shipping since the start of 2016 could be coming to an end.
+While the index is volatile and has a strong seasonal component, the size of the move in the cost of shipping in recent months may suggest the upward trend in global trade since the start of 2016 is coming to an end.

 It is hard to measure clearly what state the Chinese economy itself is in.
 Official measures of GDP lack the volatility observers expect to see.
 Many believe that they are massaged by authorities who want to convey the impression of an economy that is managing a soft landing to sustainable, long-term growth.
 According to the latest GDP figures, the Chinese economy is growing at close to the government’s target of 6.5%.